iOS (Native)

 Changing the Language

-parameter using ISO 639-1 language codes.
+The SDK’s start function accepts a language parameter using ISO 639-1 language codes.

 AppnomixCommerceSDK.start(